 Migrate from Base44 to Supabase

-Base44 → Supabase migrations are free for a limited time
+Base44 → Supabase migrations are free

 Base44 is a first-class supported source platform in Staticbot.
 Both common Base44 architectures are covered: apps using Base44's managed entities and integrations via @base44/sdk (the platform default), and apps that have already been wired to their own Supabase project.
 Pick the variant that matches your app below and we'll walk you through what moves and how.